2012 Jurong West killing

 On 30 March 2012, inside her rented flat in Jurong West, Singapore, 24-year-old administrative officer Elsie Lie Lek Chee (赖莲慈 Lài Liáncí) was murdered by her 37-year-old fiancé Gabriel Lee Haw Ling (李豪霖 Lǐ Háolín), who attempted to decapitate her and also gouged her eyes out.

 Lee was arrested and initially charged with murder.
-It was revealed that Lee, who was raised in a strongly Catholic family, suffered from a brief psychotic disorder that caused him to believe Lie was possessed and he thus killed her in an attempt to perform exorcism.
-Lee was therefore put on trial for the lesser charge of manslaughter, and sentenced to ten years' imprisonment after he pleaded guilty in February 2017.
+It was revealed that Lee, who was raised in a strongly Catholic family, had suffered from a brief psychotic disorder that caused him to believe Lie was possessed and he therefore killed her in an attempt to perform an exorcism.
+Lee was put on trial for the lesser charge of manslaughter, and sentenced to ten years' imprisonment after he pleaded guilty in February 2017.